During a pandemic and a period of civil unrest, some say sports should be the last thing on your mind.

 Positive tests and life outside the bubble

-Obviously as the positive cases show, athletes are testing positive.
+Obviously, some athletes are testing positive.
 Do you think there is a certain number of positive cases that would cause the leagues to shut it down?

 Drumm: I think if enough players on one team test positive so that they could not field a team, the season would be shut down.
-If one player gets severe respiratory issues then they would also shut down.
-And if LeBron (James) gets sick then the NBA will shut down immediately.
-I think there will have to be significant sacrifice for this to work but the bubble idea could lead to us getting sports back.
+If one player gets severe respiratory issues, then they would also shut down.
+And if LeBron (James) gets sick, then the NBA will shut down immediately.
+I think there will have to be significant sacrifice for this to work, but the bubble idea could lead to us getting sports back.

-MLB is the only pro league, so far, to attempt to get back to work outside of the “bubble.”
+MLB is the only pro league so far to attempt to get back to work outside of the bubble.
 What are your thoughts on that?

 Drumm: This leads to more variables.
 Luckily, baseball is less of a contact sport than hockey or basketball.